pretis/flexpret/README.md

 Tests
 --------------------------------------------------------------------------------
+`PROG_DIR` needs to be modified to execute different programs on the emulator (e.g. `PROG_DIR=simple-mc`)

-`tests/simple-mc`: A simple mixed-criticality example with 4 periodic tasks to demonstrate differences between hard real-time threads (HRTTs) and soft real-time threads (SRTTs)
+`tests/simple-mc`: A simple mixed-criticality example with 4 periodic tasks to demonstrate differences between hard real-time threads (HRTTs) and soft real-time threads (SRTTs) ([More info](tests/simple-mc/README.md))
-`tests/complex-mc`: A complex mixed-criticality example with 21 periodic tasks on 8 hardware threads to demonstrate a methodology for task mapping and thread scheduling
+`tests/complex-mc`: A complex mixed-criticality example with 21 periodic tasks on 8 hardware threads to demonstrate a methodology for task mapping and thread scheduling ([More info](tests/complex-mc/README.md))
 `tests/dev/*`: Programs that are out-of-date, unsupported, or under development

 RISC-V Compiler
 --------------------------------------------------------------------------------
 We use the RISC-V GCC compiler, see [riscv.org](http://riscv.org/) for installation instructions.

-Ones installed, uncomment `#include $(TESTS_DIR)/tests.mk`.
+Once installed, uncomment `#include $(TESTS_DIR)/tests.mk`.
 This line is commented out so the Makefile doesn't try to compile by default.

 Coming soon: pre-compiled binaries of RISC-V GCC compiler for some platforms